 (It didn’t, so thanks for that, Marvel.)

-I know it’ll never happen cause it wouldn’t be ‘edgy’ enough, but you know who would be fun next year?
+I know it’ll never happen, but you know who would be fun next year?

-We don't even need any one specific artist.
-How about The Super Bowl Karaoke Halftime Show?
+You know what, we don't even need any one specific artist; how about The Super Bowl Karaoke Halftime Show?

 A medley of famous bangers for everyone from reggae to salsa, K-pop to techno, country to rock, and pop to…well, whatever’s left.